-Deputy Head of Rates Quantitative Research, CB Markets, Lloyds Banking Group
+Deputy Head of Rates & Credit Quantitative Research, Lloyds Banking Group

-Diana Ribeiro: Deputy Head of Rates Quantitative Research, CB Markets, Lloyds Banking Group
+Diana Ribeiro: Deputy Head of Rates & Credit Quantitative Research, Lloyds Banking Group

-Adolfo Montoro FRM, is a Director within Deutsche Bank’s Market Risk Management & Risk Methodology department in London.
-He currently leads the Market Data Strategy and Analytics team and represents DB in the Industry FRTB Working Group supporting elements of the FRTB implementation and advocacy for the Bank over the last five years.
+Adolfo Montoro FRM, is a director in the Global Market Risk Analytics, Bank of America in London.
+Previously he lead the Market Data Strategy and Analytics team and represented Deutsche Bank in the Industry FRTB Working Group supporting elements of the FRTB implementation and advocacy for the Bank over the last five years.
 Previously he has been in charge of the Strategic implementation of Full Revaluation-based suite of VaR model ensuring as well the adequacy of quantitative methodologies used for market risk management and regulatory purposes (Pillar I and II).
 He has earned an MSc in Risk Management from Bocconi University, Italy, and graduated with a degree in economics (with honours) from Universita’ della Calabria, Italy.
 He has earned his Financial Risk Manager (FRM) certification in 2005.
 Adolfo is currently affiliated with the Global Association of Risk Professionals, where he serves both as a Regional Director for the UK Chapter as well as member of the FRM Committee.

 MD, Head of Structured Rates Trading Europe & Asia, RBC Capital Markets